 Vintage Intermezzo, with Norma Kamali, Iris Apfel & Stephanie Solomon

 Norma Kamali has owned her own fashion design house since the late sixties and has been a major innovator in women’s fashion creating iconic pieces like the sleeping bag coat and accessories like the first high heel sneakers.
 She was ath-leisure decades before the current fad and also created a jersey collection, flattering to all shapes and sizes of women, that is still sold in stores today.
-Madge has always loved her designs and still wears a sweat suit coat she purchased new in the late 1970s.
+Madge has always loved her designs and still wears a coat made from sweatsuit material she purchased new in the late 1970s.
 Kamali is one of the few designers of either sex to still own her company and not be controlled by a large corporation.
 She continues to design innovative and flattering clothing and accessories.
-Among many accolades, she received the CFDA lifetime achievement award in 2016.
+Among many accolades, she received the CFDA Lifetime Achievement Award in 2016.
 Kamali has provided costumes for nine Twyla Tharp productions and for the movie The Wiz.
 She even has a vintage collection for sale on her website.

 Madge wants to be Iris when she grows up.
-At 96, (her birthday is this week) Iris Apfel is more of a style icon now than ever before.
-Having traveled the world several times as co-owner of Old World Textiles who helped nine first ladies decorate the White House, she has the confidence to do style her way.
+At 96 (her birthday is this week), Iris Apfel is more of a style icon now than ever before.
+Having traveled the world several times as co-owner of Old World Textiles, who helped nine first ladies decorate the White House, she has the confidence to style her way.
 And boy, does she have the most heavenly costume jewelry collection on the planet.
-Even the Costume Institute at the Metropolitan Art Museum agreed with their 2005 show Rara Avis: Selections from the Iris Apfel Collection.
-Apfel held the honor of the only living person to ever have a retrospective at the Met until the Rei Kawakkubo show this year and helped curate all of the classic Iris looks at the show.
-In the 2015 documentary Iris, by the late Albert Maysles, the Met curator admits that although her show was a last minute fill-in, it took all of New York City by storm turning her into an international fashion sensation or as Iris puts it, “a geriatric starlet”.
+Even the Costume Institute at the Metropolitan Art Museum agreed with their 2005 show, Rara Avis: Selections from the Iris Apfel Collection.
+Apfel held the honor of being the only living person ever to have a retrospective at the Met until the Rei Kawakkubo show this year, and helped curate all of the classic Iris looks at the show.
+In the 2015 documentary Iris, by the late Albert Maysles, the Met curator admits that although her show was a last-minute fill-in, it took all of New York City by storm, turning her into an international fashion sensation, or as Iris puts it, “a geriatric starlet”.
 That 600-piece collection was donated to the Peabody Essex Museum in Salem, Massachusetts.

 Here is part of their fascinating conversation on